HAVING recovered from his latest round of niggling problems, top trotter Glenferrie Typhoon has another major obstacle to overcome.

 Engaged at Tabcorp Park Melton on Saturday night, Glenferrie Typhoon faces a tough field in the Bill Collins Mile in what is his first run since last February.

-An impressive winner of The Great Southern Star, Glenferrie Typhoon disappointed during his next outing, with scans revealing the son of Majestic Son had ‘heat’ in his legs.
+An impressive winner of a Great Southern Star heat before finishing second in the Final, Glenferrie Typhoon disappointed during his next outing, with scans revealing the son of Majestic Son had ‘heat’ in his legs.

 As such, trainer Andy Gath was forced to spell the squaregaiter after being advised time was the best remedy for Glenferrie Typhoon’s ailments.

 “There was nothing specific wrong with him, but enough to end his campaign,” Gath said.
 “The scans showed he had heat in his legs, with the vets saying four to six months off is the best option.